Ignacio Comonfort: Juárez law

 Álvarez's cabinet, which included the progressive state governors Benito Juárez and Melchor Ocampo, as well as the writer Guillermo Prieto, represented a new generation of liberals that had come of age since independence in 1821 and intended to pass unprecedented reforms in a period which began with the Álvarez administration and would eventually come to be known as the Liberal Reform.
 The reforms culminated in a new constitution in 1857, and open conflict with its opponents that did not entirely end until 1867.

-They began with the Ley Juarez, which passed on 22 November 1855.
+They began with the Juárez Law, which passed on 22 November 1855.
 Ecclesiastical courts were stripped of their right to judge civil law cases involving the Catholic clergy.
 They were allowed to continue judging clergy under canon law.
 Opponents of the measure accused government deputies of hypocrisy for claiming to support equality before the law while maintaining their immunity.

 The Archbishop protested against the measure and suggested that the question of the ecclesiastical fuero should be submitted to the pope, a suggestion the government rejected.
 The conservative generals Santa Anna and Blanco were officially stripped of their ranks and the liberals Santos Degollado and Moreno were commissioned as generals.
 Comonfort was now threatening to resign and only keep the office of general in chief. Álvarez directed his secretaries to lay before him proposals on how to proceed.
 He also directed his council to prepare a draft of the statute.
 Meanwhile, the conservatives began to favor the moderate Comonfort for the presidency.